lifebeyondfife/flux-server-todomvc/README.md

 The Flux pattern suggests that this should be done in the Action creators, but no example showed how to do so.
 This repo is an example of a small client and server app that is built with React components and adheres to the Flux architecture.

+For a real project, I recommend using the [Redux](http://redux.js.org/) library which builds upon Facebook's Flux pattern, and write ES6 code with the Babel transpiler.
+However, for a teaching example, this keeps with the simple flux library and aims to avoid any complex dependencies.
+This project uses webpack to build the minified JavaScript bundle.

 ## Running

 You must have [npm](https://www.npmjs.org/) installed on your computer.